TEE Catering Delivers Sweets To Whom?

 By Al Gray

-Part 2 of Reviewing Augusta’s Tee Center Contracts
+Part Two – Reviewing Augusta’s TEE Center Contracts

 The following represents a summary of the primary Catering Agreement issues compiled from a review of the contract documents.
 This list has been provided to Commissioners and has become the basis of discussion and attempts toward a speedy resolution of major issues.
 The approach was to review the agreements in PDF form, write comments, apply sticky notes that Adobe Acrobat provides to annotate documents, and then to provide a summary from the compiled sticky notes.

 Solutions were designed to be the product of meeting participants and were not suggested in the summary.

 The author is not a licensed attorney, auditor, or public accountant.
 This analysis was provided from a multidisciplinary perspective in the manner that accountants, attorneys, administrators, owners, policy makers, and media might find useful in trying to decipher the pitfalls and dangers in the agreements.